Dead No More: The Clone Conspiracy: Main plot

-After the Jackal breaks up the fight between Spider-Man and Doctor Octopus, he shows Spider-Man around the New U Technologies.
-He was shown to have made reanimations of the villains Alistair Smythe, Green Goblin (Bart Hamilton), Frederick Foswell, Eduardo Lobo, Hitman, Hobgoblin (Jason Macendale), Jack O'Lantern, Kangaroo, Massacre, Mirage, Montana, Mysterio (Francis Klum), Ox, Rose, Spencer Smythe, Stilt-Man, and Tarantula as well as reanimations of Ashley Kafka, Jean DeWolff, and Spider-Woman.
-George Stacy recognizes something off about Gwen's face and points his gun at her.
-It was revealed that Gwen was actually the Gwen Stacy of Earth-65 that assists Spider-Man in escaping.
+After the Jackal breaks up the fight between Spider-Man and Doctor Octopus, he shows Spider-Man around New U Technologies.
+George Stacy sees something off about Gwen's face and pulls a gun at her.
+It is revealed that Gwen is actually the Gwen Stacy of Earth-65 (Spider-Woman) that Spider-Man found.
 The real Gwen Stacy is kidnapped by Kaine and taken to Parker Industries to be studied.
-Kaine reveals that he and Spider-Woman of Earth-65 came to this world to assist Spider-Man because they saw that apparently Spider-Man allying with the Jackal's offer on other worlds results in a global disaster in the form of the Carrion virus.
+Kaine reveals that he and Spider-Woman came to Earth-616 because they saw on other Earths Spider-Man allying with the Jackal results in a global disaster from the Carrion virus.